Rabia Basri: Biography

+Early life

+Her father had three daughters, and Rābiʿa was the fourth.
+And so they called her Rābiʿa, meaning "the fourth one."

+Born into a poor home, she was stolen as a child (another account narrates that her parents died and a great famine occurred in Basra, separating the sisters), and sold into slavery (she is even sometimes made into a qayna [female singer]), but her sanctity secured her freedom, and she retired to a life of seclusion, and celibacy, at first in the desert and then in Basra.

 Philosophy and religious contributions

 Often noted as having been the single most famous woman in Islam, Rabiʿa was renowned for her high virtue and piety.
 A devoted ascetic, when asked why she performed a thousand ritual prostrations both during the day and at night, she is said to have answered, "I desire no reward for it; I do it so that the Messenger of God, may God bless him and give him peace, will delight in it on the day of Resurrection and say to the prophets, 'Take note of what a woman of my community has accomplished.'"

 Rabiʿa was described as being intense in her self-denial and devotion to God.
 Explaining her refusal to lift her head toward the heavens (towards God) as an act of modesty, she's noted as having said: "Were the world the possession of a single man, it would not make him rich ... because it is passing away."

 According to Sufi accounts, she was the first to set forth the doctrine of divine love known as Ishq and is widely considered as being the most important of the early renunciants, a form of piety that would eventually be labelled Sufism.